prasadhonrao/devcamper/docs/spec.md

 - **Advanced Search & Filtering** – Users can search bootcamps based on location, technology focus (e.g., JavaScript, Python, .NET), price, duration, and learning format (online/in-person).
 - **Location-Based Bootcamp Finder** – Interactive map integration allows users to discover bootcamps near them.
 - **Bootcamp Comparison Tool** – Side-by-side comparison of multiple bootcamps on parameters like tuition fees, job placement rates, and user reviews.
-  **Note**: The comparison tool will be available in the next release.
+  **Note**: The comparison tool will be available in the next release

 #### 3.1.2 Bootcamp Listings & Profiles

 - **Comprehensive Bootcamp Profiles** – Each bootcamp has a dedicated page with details such as syllabus, fees, duration, success stories, and hiring partners.
-- **Verified Reviews & Ratings** – Users can leave detailed reviews with ratings based on curriculum, Publishers, job placement, and overall experience.
+- **Verified Reviews & Ratings** – Users can leave detailed reviews with ratings based on curriculum, publishers, job placement, and overall experience.
 - **Alumni Insights** – Insights from past graduates about their job search and career progression.
   **Note**: The alumni insights feature will be available in the next release.